What is a Competency?

 - Potential– capability, capacity, ability, talent, aptitude – the potential is there but may not be used.

 - Knowledge– savvy, know how, expertise – what a person knows

 - Skills– adeptness, adroitness, expertise, skill – what a person can do

 - Proficiency– competence, mastery – refer to levels of competency

-In order to use the Competency concept effectively it is essential to have a cohesive definition used consistently.
+In order to use the Competency concept effectively it is essential to have cohesive competencies definitions, used consistently.
 If not, as the eminent researcher Sparrow pointed out back in 1995, HR will try to “build and integrate HRM systems on a bed of shifting sand”.

-If you need a clear set of definitions download our A- Glossary of Competency Management
+If you need a clear set of competency definitions download our A-Z Glossary of Competency Management